andykamp/storybook-ts/README.md

 - [✓] add markdown styles/theming
 - [✓] add figma into the repo
-- look at storybook insp and decide on atomic structure design h
+- [✓] look at storybook insp and decide on atomic structure design h
-- add atomic structure and markdown style
+- [✓] add atomic structure and markdown style
-- remove the vite part and folloe [this lik](https://davidyeiser.com/tutorials/storybook-react-with-dark-mode)
--
+- [✓] optimize icon gallery like in storybook ragnarivisiion.
+Currently very slow

-- converge on icons and icon display
+- [✓] converge on icons and icon display
-- converge and add typography and style tokens etc (figure out what should be included)
+- [✓] converge and add typography and style tokens etc (figure out what should be included)
+- [✓] remove buttons at top that does not contribute
+- [✓] clean up /docs
 - make sure that the docs actually show the right code

-- remove buttons at top that does not contribute
+- create headers etc in figma
+- add them to the docs and also add the figma files for them
+- by default close the docs page and maybe add another icon/color to that spesific one? but at bottom?
+- make sure that i clean up so it is as little dependent on geist icons and other stuff as possibel.
+ONLY WRITE ONCE so should be easy to change!!!!

+- playground story has knobs to play width!!

 - setup tests pipeline and descripe how this is compoared to actual application testing with cypress!!!!
     - this project is a storybook templote with storybook related testing
     - the other one is a application testing with cypress and api testing

-- add this
+- remove the vite part and folloe [this lik](https://davidyeiser.com/tutorials/storybook-react-with-dark-mode)
+- write a proper introduction page

 # Setup